TechZx/Activation-Functions-performance-comparisson-using-different-Image-Classification-models/README.md

 2. Install extra_keras_datasets
 3. Required python 3 (version depending on TF and CUDA Versions)
 4. Install wandb to save results and graphs
+5. Change wandb repository to the oner you created to pass the data for graph extraction (wandb is optional)

 # NOTES